friedcucumber/maui-grid-column-chooser/README.md

     File to Look At: [MainPage.xaml](CS/MainPage.xaml)

-* Specify the [GridColumn.MinWidth](https://docs.devexpress.com/MAUI/DevExpress.Maui.DataGrid.GridColumn.MinWidth) property to hide horizontal scroll bar when the summary width of visible DataGrid columns lower than the width of the device view port:
+* Specify the [GridColumn.MinWidth](https://docs.devexpress.com/MAUI/DevExpress.Maui.DataGrid.GridColumn.MinWidth) property to hide horizontal scroll bar when the summary width of visible DataGrid columns is lower than the width of the device view port:

     ```xaml
     <dxg:DataGridView ...>